Corleonesi

-The Corleonesi Mafia clan was a faction within the Corleone family of the Sicilian Mafia, formed in the 1970s.
-Notable leaders included Luciano Leggio, Salvatore Riina, Bernardo Provenzano, and Leoluca Bagarella.
+The Corleonesi was an alliance of Mafia families within the Sicilian Mafia, formed in the 1970s.
+Notable leaders included Luciano Leggio, Salvatore Riina, Bernardo Provenzano, and Leoluca Bagarella from the Corleone Mafia family, Giovanni Brusca from San Giuseppe Jato, Nitto Santapaola from the Catania Mafia family, Michele Greco from the Greco Mafia clan, Giuseppe Calò from Porta Nuova, Matteo Messina Denaro from Castelvetrano, and others.